 Some 15 years ago I also got into concert photography (see photos at the top of this page) and have covered hundreds of club and arena shows as well as big European festivals such as Wacken Open Air, Sweden Rock Festival, Bang Your Head or Masters of Rock.
-I’ve also shot a fair amount of promo pictures for various rock and metal bands and most recently I’ve started a small graphic design business called DG Media, focused on creating gig posters, merch designs, album booklet designs and band logos.
-You can check it out here.
+I’ve also shot a fair amount of promo pictures for various rock and metal bands and most recently I’ve started a small graphic design business, focused on creating gig posters, merch designs, album booklet designs and band logos (see some of the examples below).

 The metal scene has given me so much over the years that whenever possible, I try

 give something back, by promoting it, by going to underground gigs and by buying physical

 You probably already know it, but let me remind you - heavy metal is the most positive force in

 today's music, unifying like-minded people the world over.
 We have what no fans of any other

 genre have ever had.
 Thinking about bashing a band you don’t like?
 What about putting your

 into spreading the word about bands you do like?
 I don’t worship every existing metal band